jasonmaster/ArchInstaller/README.md

   * It works for me.
   * Automated installation of base Arch Linux OS.
 Minimal install option, `-m`, available.
   * `arch-installer.sh` works on PCs (x86 and x86_64) and Raspberry Pi.
+  * On x86_64 the `multi-lib` repository is automatically enabled and `multilib-devel` automatically installed.
   * Automated installation/update of GNOME desktop OS.
   * Automatically correct my screw ups (but you have to tell me I've screwed up first).
   * Installations can be sped up via the use of an NFS cache.
 See below.